reactome/ReactomeGraph4R/README.md

 ```
 http://localhost:7474
 ```
-If you want to set a password, you can remove `NEO4J_AUTH=none` in the command.
+If you want to set a password, you can remove `NEO4J_AUTH=none` in the `docker run` command.
 The default username and password are both `neo4j`, after login you will be prompted to change the new password.

 The next time you run the Graph Database, you can just start running docker and execute:
 ```